stcorp/harp/doc/idl.rst

 .. code-block:: IDL

-   ; Import a file as a HARP product/ prod = harp_import("filename.ext")
+   ; Import a file as a HARP product. prod = harp_import("filename.ext")

    ; Print information about the product.